Celytic/Wine-Game-Compatibilities/Game-list.md

     sudo setcap cap_net_raw=epi /path/to/lutris/wineserver

+To boot the game via Battlelog, you have to spoof your active user agent in your web browser to be that of a Windows version, otherwise, Battlelog will say that you do not have the game installed.

 After some further testing, it seems that this will not work on the latest version of wine-staging at the time of writing (6.8), because PB will kick you for a packet flow error.
 Not too much to deal with here; game runs fine.
 If you encounter this error, try installing any VCRedist installer you can into the prefix.
 You can find all-in-one installers online.

 # Games that I know will not work due to anticheat or other odd dependencies (will update):